 WHAT WE DO

-At Babare Bros, we specialize in cultivating clams and oysters for wholesale distribution, special events, and local restaurants.
+At Babare Bros, we specialize in cultivating clams and oysters for wholesale distribution and select markets.
 Four generations of growing shellfish in the Puget Sound has provided us with a wealth of knowledge in aquaculture to build on.
 Our team works year round, through the challenging night tides of fall and winter, to provide a steady stream of fresh shellfish for our customers.
 We harvest the vast majority of our clams and oysters from Dabob Bay, where some of Washington's most pristine waters provide the ideal environment to sustainably grow healthy, great-tasting shellfish.

 S T A F F